Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 14

 a message arrived that there was communication

 through the support trenches.
-But, there was still
+But there was still

 man was barricading himself there - they cdnt

-Australian there might still imagine he ws
+Australian there might still imagine he was

 surrounded by Turks.